pd

 - Parameters:

-df (DataFrame) – The dataframe to rename columns or rows of.
+df (DataFrame or Series) – The dataframe or series to rename columns or rows of.

 - Returns: